-A single parent placed in a CSJ or W-2 T position cannot be assigned work activities during a period of time he or she is unable to obtain child care for a child under the age of thirteen.
-However, the participant may be assigned to other activities, which may be performed in the home.
-For example, a participant who does not have child care available at the time the W-2 placement is determined may be assigned to contact a number of child care resources.

-FEPs must track participants closely to ensure they are placed in work activities as soon as a child care provider has been located.
-(See Chapter 2) If child care is only available to the participant during specific hours of the day or days of the week, the W-2 agency must make every effort to assign work activities during those hours.
+A single parent placed in a CSJ or W-2 T position cannot be sanctioned for nonparticipation in any work activities during a period of time when he or she is unable to obtain child care for a child under the age of thirteen.
+If child care is only available to the participant during specific hours of the day or days of the week, the W-2 agency must make every effort to assign work activities during those hours.

-11.2.3.1.1 Determining Availability of Child Care
+11.2.2.1.1 Determining Availability of Child Care

-Although child care arrangements are ultimately the responsibility of the parent, a W-2 applicant/participant may be unfamiliar with the task of locating a child care provider.
-Guidance or referrals from the W-2 agency may reduce the time necessary to locate a provider.
+Child care arrangements are ultimately the responsibility of the parent.
+However, a W-2 applicant or participant may be unfamiliar with the task of locating a child care provider.
+In these situations, the W-2 agency must help the applicant or participant.

-In order to determine if child care is available, a W-2 staff person must discuss child care with each participant at the time of the initial assessment and during the review of the W-2 Participation Agreement.
+In order to determine if child care is available, a W-2 staff person must discuss child care with each applicant or participant at the time of the initial assessment and during the review of the W-2 Participation Agreement.